mandirex/SE-FollowerCycler/README.md

 # Variable Cycler
-A Stream Elements Widget that cycles your latest followers, subscribers, donations and cheers.
+A Stream Elements Widget that cycles your latest followers, subscribers, donations or cheers.

 ## Usage
+COMING SOON